 Wilcox is a cousin of Sharks' prospect Alex Stalock, who also played youth hockey in South Saint Paul.
 Not surprisingly, Wilcox plays a similar style to the former UM-D netminder.
 Like Stalock he likes to challenge shooters and plays an aggressive style of goaltending.
 He is willing to handle the puck and move it to teammates to start the transition.
 He is very consistent and plays with confidence.
 Still developing, he will benefit from one more year of juniors in the USHL and then a few seasons of college hockey at the University of Minnesota.

-Wilcox will head "home" to the University of Minnesota to begin his college career in 2012-13.
+Wilcox will head "home" to the University of Minnesota to play his sophomore season in 2013-14.
 Long-term, he may have to temper his aggressive play a bit as he faces more sophisticated scorers at higher levels of hockey.
 But Wilcox is a talented netminder with pro potential.